PickYourOwn.org

 Q. Is it safe to can peppers (without pickling them) in a traditional water bath canner?
 If so how long do you do process them?

 "Pressure canning is the only safe method for home canning vegetables (which are not being pickled OR have sufficient natural acid, like tomatoes - ed).
 Clostridium botulinum is the bacterium that causes botulism food poisoning in low-acid foods, such as vegetables.
-The bacterial spores are destroyed only when the vegetables are processed in a pressure canner at 240 degrees Fahrenheit (F) for the correct amount of time.
+The bacterial spores are destroyed only when the vegetables are processed in a Pressure Canner at 240 degrees Fahrenheit (F) for the correct amount of time.

 Clostridium botulinum is the bacterium commonly found in vegetables and meats.
 It is harmless until it finds itself in a moist, low-acid, oxygen-free environment or a partial vacuum.
 Under these conditions, the bacterium can grow and produce toxins dangerous to people and animals.